JG209/Trade-Valley/README.md

 ## About the project
 This project was made to a interview task using Unity and C#

-This game basically run around collecting apples in trees, them sell for money in the shop, and use the money to buy outfits.
-Every time a apple is collected you lost energy, to recover energy you have to a potion in the shop.
+This game basically runs around collecting apples in trees, then selling them for money in the shop, and use the money to buy outfits.
+Every time an apple is collected you lose energy, to recover energy you have to buy a potion in the shop.

 Ps: The game is not well balanced now, and you will problably get enough money to buy everything in the shop before need to buy a potion to recover energy.

 [Click here to download the build](https://github.com/JG209/Trade-Valley/releases/tag/build)